-Caretakers remain in their car and a staff person will bring children to their designated car for pick up.
+Caretakers who are in the car line remain in their car and a staff person will bring children to their designated car for pick up.
 If your children need help buckling, please hop out of your car to help them quickly get safely into your car before driving off.